Diana J. Timms

 I wrote my first ‘book’ when I was eight.
 It was about two friends who found an island full of dogs and had adventures there.
 It wasn’t quite the bestseller I planned it to be, but I fell in love with writing.

 Since then, my short stories have been published in The Mays Anthology, Bandit Fiction and by Cambridge Creatives, and I won First Place in the Arrol Adams Fiction Prize 2019.
-The Cost of the Child is an adult dystopian novel that I am currently editing and planning to query soon.
+The Useless is an adult dystopian novel that I am currently editing and planning to query soon.
 Have a look under the ‘Writing’ menu to find out more about my work.

 When I’m not writing, I can be found with a gin and tonic, discussing feminism or social issues, or else driving out of the Fens to find a hill to climb.
 Going for long walks with the dogs is my favourite way of searching